-&lt;sup>42 Article 29(3) EUDPR; Article 28(3) GDPR and Article 22(3) LED.
+&lt;sup>48 Article 29(3) of the EUDPR; Article 28(3) of the GDPR and Article 22(3) of the LED.

-&lt;sup>43 See further also at page 19 of the EDPS GLS on C/P and par.
+&lt;sup>49 See further also at page 19 of the EDPS GLS on C/P and par.
 113 onwards of EDPB GLS on C/P.

-&lt;sup>44 It should be recalled that the obligation put in place a contract or legal act that is binding on the processor with regard to the controller in any event exists by virtue of direct applicability of the GDPR, EUDPR or LED, so including an empowering provision is not a legal requirement and may not be appropriate in all cases.
+&lt;sup>50 It should be recalled that the obligation to put in place a contract or legal act that is binding on the processor with regard to the controller in any event exists by virtue of direct applicability of the GDPR, the EUDPR or the LED, so including an empowering provision is not a legal requirement and may not be appropriate in all cases.